Science Hill (Yale University): Architecture and art

 The dominant architectural styles of Science Hill are Gothic revival and mid-century modernist.
 Later buildings, like the Environmental Science Center and the Bass Center, have attempted to harmonize these earlier styles.
 Several buildings are recognized as important architectural monuments, most notably Eero Saarinen's Ingalls Rink and Philip Johnson's Kline Biology Tower.

 For most of its history, Science Hill has been criticized for its lack of site planning.
 Architectural historian Elizabeth Mills Brown appraised its 1960s incarnation as Yale's "most poorly integrated, inefficient, and incoherent complex," observing that undeveloped land had offered too much freedom to plan comprehensively.
 More recently, a campus plan commissioned by the university articulated similar concerns, calling the area "an ill-defined and unattractive pedestrian environment" lacking a "sense of place and focus."
 Since 2000, Yale has invested significant resources in improving buildings and connecting areas within Science Hill.

 Several sculptures decorate the hillside.
 To commemorate his work to found the Sheffield Scientific School, a statue of Benjamin Silliman cast by John Ferguson Weir resides outside the Sterling Chemistry Laboratory.
 A Roy Lichtenstein sculpture entitled "Modern Head" was placed at the base of Science Hill, near Hillhouse Avenue, in 1993.

 List of buildings

+In Literature

+A reflection on James Hillhouse's property is given in Lydia Sigourney's poem Moonlight at Sachem's Wood, which is accompanied by some notes upon his family.
+This was published in her volume, Scenes in my Native Land, in 1845.